davetayls/davetayls.github.com/_posts/2014-10-17-small-changes-release-creativity.md

 creativity and free thinking.
 Why is that?

-I've been discussing this with [Stuart Harris](https://twitter.com/stuarte) who works from my office as a health wellness and performance coach.
-A interesting guy to have these kinds of discussions with.
+I've been discussing this with [Stuart Harris](https://twitter.com/stuarte) who works from my office as a health, wellness and performance coach.
+An interesting guy to have these kinds of discussions with.

 He suggested that our attention capability is activated by a change.
 The brain